The Executive Development Program: Elevating Leaders in the Gaming Industry

 Seth Schorr, CEO of Fifth Street Gaming, who explored the rise of the esports phenomenon and how to best incorporate esports into the integrated resort experience.

-In just ten short days, participants use what they’ve learned in the classroom and work in teams to build an integrated resort from the ground up.
+In just nine short days, participants use what they’ve learned in the classroom and work in teams to build an integrated resort from the ground up.
 The location of the resort?
 That remains top secret until participants arrive—it’s part of the challenge!

 Perhaps Bill King of Sky City (Auckland, NZ) does the best job of summarizing his EDP experience: